 Is this Instagram engagement calculator free?

 Yes, completely free.
 There’s no sign-up, no email required, and no hidden paywalls.
-Just enter any public Instagram username and get instant results including your engagement rate, how it compares to similar accounts, and a detailed per-post breakdown.
+Enter any public Instagram username or paste a standard profile URL to get instant results including your engagement rate, how it compares to similar accounts, and a detailed per-post breakdown.
 We built this tool so creators and brands can quickly evaluate any public profile.

 Does it work for private Instagram accounts?